Private Matchings and Allocations: Private Max-Weight Matching

 In this section, we study the special case of unit demand valuations.
 Though our later algorithm for gross substitutes valuations generalizes this case, we first present our algorithm in this simpler setting to highlight the key features of our approach.

 Consider a matching market with $n$ bidders and $k$ different types of goods, where each good has supply $s$ and bidder $i$ has valuation $v_{ij}\in [0,1]$ for good $j$.
-Some agents may not end up being matched to a good: to simplify notation, we will say that unmatched agents are matched to $\perp$, a special dummy good.
+Some agents may not end up being matched to a good: to simplify notation, we will say that unmatched agents are matched to a special dummy good $\bot$.

-To reach a maximum weight matching, we first formulate an intermediate goal: we want to privately compute prices $p\in [0,1]^k$ and an allocation of the goods $\mu\colon [n]\rightarrow [k] \cup \{ \perp \}$ such that \emph{most} bidders are matched with their \emph{approximately} favorite goods \emph{given the prices} and each over-demanded good almost clears, where a good is {\em over-demanded} if its price is strictly positive.\footnote{ This is the notion of approximate Walrasian equilibrium we will use.} We will show that if this intermediate goal is met, then in fact we have computed an approximate maximum weight matching.
+To reach a maximum weight matching, we first aim to privately compute prices $p\in [0,1]^k$ and an allocation of the goods $\mu\colon [n]\rightarrow [k] \cup \{ \perp \}$ such that \emph{most} bidders are matched with their \emph{approximately} favorite goods \emph{given the prices} and each over-demanded good almost clears, where a good is {\em over-demanded} if its price is strictly positive.\footnote{ This is the notion of approximate Walrasian equilibrium we will use.} We will show that if we can achieve this intermediate goal, then in fact we have computed an approximate maximum weight matching.